TheLanguageArchive/SchemAnon/README.md

 As the Ecplise Maven repository is in disarray also a local compiled copy of the PsychoPath XPah 2.0 processor is included.

+Enable the local repository at the end of the POM to skip the `mvn install:install-file` steps, however, this will make it harder to use SchemAnon as a library.

 Some plans
 ----------